Member Organizations

 To obtain a qualification of an auditor, candidates must have a university degree; pass corresponding qualification examinations; and satisfy the practical experience requirement of a minimum of three years.
 To provide auditing services, qualified professionals must be members of an accredited public organization (APO) and be included in its register.

 Regulation of auditors and expert accountants is entrusted to APOs under the oversight of the Public Oversight Board (POB).
-Accreditation criteria for an APO include (i) having at least 100 individual members and at least 10 firms; (ii) application of international standards applicable to conduct of audit; and (iii) administering a certification scheme that is in line with the International Educational Standards.
-As of 2020, only the Chamber of Auditors and Expert Accountants of Armenia (CAA) has been accredited by the Ministry of Finance as an APO.
-Over the next few years, CAA is required to bring its practices in full compliance with the accreditation criteria.
+Accreditation criteria for an APO includes (i) having at least 100 individual members and at least 10 firms; (ii) application of international standards applicable to conduct of audit; and (iii) administering a certification scheme that is in line with the International Educational Standards.
+To date, only the Chamber of Auditors and Expert Accountants of Armenia (CAAA) has been accredited by the Ministry of Finance as an APO.
+Over the next few years, CAAA is required to bring its practices in full compliance with the accreditation criteria.

-The Chamber of Auditors and Expert Accountants of Armenia (CAA)
+The Chamber of Auditors and Expert Accountants of Armenia (CAAA)

-The CAA, formerly Armenian Association of Accountants and Auditors (AAAA), is a non-government public organization established in October 1997 as a Union of Certified Accountants, subsequently reestablished in 1999 as the AAAA under Resolution No. 659 of 1999.
-As part of the reform of regulation and oversight of the accountancy profession, in 2020, CAA was recognized by the Ministry of Finance as an accredited public organization (APO) entrusted with regulation of the accountancy profession under the Public Oversight Board (POB) following the adoption of the Law on Regulation and Public Oversight of Accounting and Auditing of 2019.
-The CAA is an Associate of IFAC.
+The CAAA, formerly the Association of Accountants and Auditors of Armenia (AAAA), is a non-government public organization first established in October 1997.
+As part of the reform of regulation and oversight of the accountancy profession, in 2020, CAAA was recognized by the Ministry of Finance as an accredited public organization (APO) entrusted with regulation of the accountancy profession under the Public Oversight Board (POB) following the adoption of the Law on Regulation and Public Oversight of Accounting and Auditing of 2019.
+The CAAA is an Associate of IFAC.

 In 2008, the World Bank published the Report on the Observance of Standards and Codes (ROSC)—Accounting and Auditing: Armenia, which made a number of recommendations for improving the legal and statutory framework for corporate financial reporting.
 In 2014, based on those recommendations, a comprehensive program for the short- to medium-term reform of corporate financial reporting in Armenia was set out in a Country Strategy and Action Plan for the period of 2014–2022.
 The plan focuses on: (i) strengthening accountancy and audit education; (ii) raising public awareness of the benefits of corporate financial reporting and audit; (iii) further developing an appropriate legislative framework for the regulation and oversight of financial reporting and auditing; and (iv) strengthening the implementation of the statutory framework.

 Amendments to the Law on Accounting and Law on Auditing Activity, as well as a new Law on Regulation and Public Oversight of Accounting and Auditing of 2019 have been adopted as part of the reform process, bringing the corporate financial reporting framework in the jurisdiction closer to international best practices.
-To date, the new laws are in the process of being implemented and the new regulatory framework is being established.
+The Law on Regulation and Public Oversight of Accounting and Auditing of 2019, Law on Accounting of 2019, and the Law on Audit Activity of 2019 have been in force since January 2020.
+These initiatives, in part, are due to the assistance of the World Bank / Centre for Financial Reporting Reform’s Strengthening Auditing and Reporting in Countries of the Eastern Partnership (STAREP).
+STAREP was launched in October 2013 and closed in December 2022.

 Adoption of International Standards